garylirocks/quickrefs/azure-devops.markdown

 ```

 - An environment is created automatically if it does not exist, you can create one manually and add approvals and checks to it;
+- Jobs in a stage can run in any order or in parallel, use `dependsOn` to make them run in correct order
 - Useful stage conditions:

   ```yaml